ngem1/universal-remote-card/README.md

 Double tap actions have a default window of 200ms to trigger before a single tap action is triggered instead.
 You can change this by setting `Double tap window` in the double tap action to a different number.

 **Note**: Setting `Double tap window` above or too close to `Hold time` can result in undesirable behavior, as the hold timer expires before the double tap timer does.
 If you increase the `Double tap window` you should also increase `Hold time` to not be too close to it by at least 100ms if not more.
-In a custom action without a hold action defined, you can set `Hold behavior` explicitly to `Nothing` to render the `Hold time` field.
+In a custom element without a hold action defined, you can set `Hold behavior` explicitly to `Nothing` to render the `Hold time` field.

 ## Miscellaneous